 Energy assistance is an option for qualified households to provide utility reconnects, prevent utility shutoffs, winterize homes, or enroll families into assistance programs or payment plans that were created by utility companies.

 Seniors services include Home Care.
 The state provides in-home services to increase the independence of those who are home-bound or at high risk of nursing home placement.
 Another option is the Senior Community Services Employment Program and that provides participants 55+ years of age the opportunity to enter an on-the-job training experience.
 The State Health Insurance Program / SHIP has volunteers from western Kentucky that will assist participants with problems related to health care providers, enroll participants in Medicare Part D, and assist with government benefits counseling.
-Read State Health Insurance Program.
+Read Senior Health Insurance Program.

 Food or groceries are used for meeting basic nutritional needs.
 The agencies provide a variety of emergency distributions, information on pantries, and other programs.
 Also, if eligible, outreach workers will also assist individuals in applying for food stamps or other government assistance.

 The Allied Services Community Action provides meal preparation and nutrition services.
 They operate programs like summer feeding programs, snacks for children, Meals On Wheels and help supplement diets.
 They also provide assistance to our Senior Citizens to receive healthy food and balanced diets.
-Find more food pantries in Kentucky.
+Find more free food pantries in Kentucky.

 All of the education and employment services were created and can lead to self-sufficiency.
 For anyone in the state, they need to become self-sufficient and a way to do this is to get a decent paying job.
 Companies across Marshall and Calloway County may be able to help the unemployed or provide them with training and skills.